How to Handle Disagreements with a Doctor as a Nurse

 When you join a team, there is a mutual understanding that you’re all working towards the same goal.
 That’s why, if you work as a nurse, it can be challenging when there’s a disagreement with a doctor.
 You both want what is best for your client, yet you can’t seem to find a middle ground and that goal.
 So, what can you do to help build trust and smooth over these professional relationships?

 Dealing with challenging coworkers is one thing.
-But, if there’s a difficulty with a physician, it can impact more than the nurses they work with.
-That is according to The Joint Commission, which outlines how disruptive doctors can:
+But if there’s a difficulty with a physician, it can impact more than the nurses they work with.
+Disruptive doctors can result in the following:

 1. Learn Their Preferences